 Another long-time mountain spot is Lake Arrowhead Pizza.
 With pizza, sandwiches, appetizers, beer, and arcade games, there’s something for everyone.

 A newish addition to the village is Lakefront Taproom Bar and Kitchen.
 It’s got massive windows overlooking the lake, so you can enjoy the view no matter the season.
 As the name suggests, there are lots of beers available, along with great upscale bar food.

 For a drink and a bite, stop by the Grapevine wine bar!
 This fairly new addition to the village serves great food and plenty of vino.

 Nearby is Stone Creek Bistro, an upscale eatery focusing on local and seasonal ingredients.

-There are many other great restaurants in neighboring mountain communities, like Cedar Glen and Skyforest as well!
+There are many other great restaurants in neighboring mountain communities, like Cedar Glen (like the Cedar Glenn Inn) and Skyforest (see: LouEddies Pizza) as well!

 Where To Stay

 When visiting Lake Arrowhead, you can either rent a cabin, stay at a hotel, or camp.
 It all depends on what sort of vacation you’re looking for.

 If you like hanging around the house and firing up the grill or tending to something simmering on the stove, rent a cabin.
 There are a variety of different sites you can use to find the right cabin for you.